ruckus/ruckusing-migrations/README.md

 Created OK
 Created migration: 20121112163653_CreateUsersTable.php
 ```

+The generated file is in the `migrations` directory.
 Open up that file and you'll see it looks like:

 ```
 class CreateUsersTable extends Ruckusing_BaseMigration {